Active vs. Passive Prospecting

 While some agents argue passive prospecting is a waste, most experts say the most successful agents use a combination of the techniques.

 Active prospecting is always time intensive and everyone starts their career with this: calling every contact in your email and holiday card list for referrals is a traditional starting point for rookie agents.
 Those agents who want to grow their business and not just ‘make a living’ will keep their focus heavily on actively looking for leads.
-Techniques may include calling expired listings, for sale by owners (FSBO,) and geographic farming, the latter of which refers to making yourself THE real estate expert in a particular community or neighborhood.
+Techniques may include calling expired listings, for sale by owners (FSBO,) and real estate farming, the latter of which refers to making yourself THE real estate expert in a particular community or neighborhood.

 The knock on passive marketing is that you leave the decision entirely up to others.
 While you can target direct mail or email to a tailored list, mail programs still rely on the recipient for a response.
 Having said that, the best passive prospecting anticipates the needs and wants of potential clients.
 High-quality content on websites, frequent and relevant social media posts – include your current listings with top-notch photos – will inevitably lend you credibility and reinforce your active prospecting.
 As crucial as active lead generation is, social media has become an indispensable weapon in every agent’s arsenal.